Cost Effectiveness of Lipid Lowering Study - CELL

 Lindhom LH, Ekbom T, Dash C, Eriksson M, Tibblin G, Schersten B. The impact of health care given in primary care on cardiovascular risk.
 CELL Study Group.
 BMJ 1995;310:1105-9.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension

 Keywords: Coronary Artery Disease, Life Style, Cost-Benefit Analysis, Hyperlipidemias, Risk Reduction Behavior, Weight Loss, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypercholesterolemia, Primary Prevention, Cholesterol, Sweden, Placebo Effect, Pravastatin, Triglycerides, Hypertension, Primary Health Care, Smoking Cessation